There are people you meet who make quite an impression. For us, we can’t help but recall a man named Roy.

 He was – in every sense – the stereotype of what society sees as the worst kind of homelessness.

 Roy approached Kelly, not vice versa.
-After initially turning him away, God gave him courage to turn around, track him for a few blocks and talk with him.
+After initially turning him away, Kelly found courage in Christ to turn around, track him for a few blocks and talk with him.

 It was our maiden voyage into ministry.
-We didn’t seek it out though.
+We didn’t seek it out.
 The situation was thrust upon us.
 At the time, there was no such thing as Filling The Void.

 Kelly took his hand.
 Hugged him.
 Prayed over him.
 Took care of his lunch.
 And we haven’t seen him since.